zeni2492/inst_clone/README.md

-In this instagram clone tou have 6 pages
+In this instagram clone you have 6 pages

 <<<<<<< HEAD
 Here you must register or login if you have account